kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/query-result.md

 - `delimiter` delimiter of the csv file.
 - `escapeCharacter` escape character of the csv file.
 - `newline` newline character of the csv file.

 ---

-## class kuzu::main::PreparedSummary

-PreparedSummary stores the compiling time and query options of a query.

----